User Guide

 Welcome page with labels for the primary menu, utilities menu, and walkthroughs

-The DB entity tree displays all of the database objects inside a server and is located at the right of the primary menu once a database session is established.
+The DB entity tree displays the database objects inside a server and is located at the left side of DB workapce once a database session is established.

 Tree context menu when right-clicking on an object